 Applicants who are exempt from the minimum income threshold under the financial requirement in Appendix FM (because their partner is in receipt of a specified benefit or allowance) must instead demonstrate that their partner is able to maintain themselves, the applicant and any dependants “adequately” without recourse to public funds.
-Specified evidence must be provided as set out in Appendix FM-SE.
-And also refer to FM1.7A – Maintenance Guidance.
+An applicant needs to furnish the specified evidence as set out in Appendix FM-SE.
+For details, and also refers to FM1.7A – Maintenance Guidance.

 Accommodation Requirements for UK Spouse Visa